Diversity & Inclusion

 Diversity is also a standing part of our quarterly Business Reviews.
 We focus on providing robust growth opportunities through broadening experiential and developmental assignments.
 In 2014, we continued to focus on building learning experiences that increase our multicultural competency, improve our communication skills, build better teams and drive creativity and innovation.
 Yum! is an active partner in the Conference Board Global Chief Diversity Officers Council, a network of diversity practitioners who meet regularly to discuss global diversity best practices.
 In Louisville, Yum! helped start a chapter of MBA Women International with one of our executives serving as the chapter's first President.

 Our franchisees are also committed to diversity and in some cases are blazing a trail for women in their own markets.
 For example, the Americana franchise group in the Middle East was the first restaurant company to employ women in the back of house of restaurants in Saudi Arabia.
 Americana also staffs call centers in Riyah and Jeddah with women.

 Here at Yum!, an engaging culture is important to us.
-As such, we are constantly working to ensure all of our associates have opportunities to engage.
-One of the ways to engage is through our Employee Resource Groups.
+We are constantly working to ensure all of our employees have opportunities to engage.
+One of the ways to engage is through our Employee Resource Groups (ERGs).
 Our groups offer opportunities to:

-- And impact the business by sharing insights and feedback.
+- Impact the business by sharing insights and feedback

 We are also proud to say that we are supportive of all communities celebrating diversity.
 In 2014, we once again earned a “Green” rating on the Corporate Equality Index.
 This survey is submitted to and validated by the Human Rights Campaign and assesses the organizations benefits and workplace equality for members of the LGBT community.